The birth of your child must be registered in the district where your baby was born within 42 days of the birth.

 If you can‘t get to the office in the area where your baby was born, you can go to another Register Office and they will send your declaration to the correct place.
 You will have to pay for the certificate (if applicable) by postal order or debit/credit card to the Register Office where the birth details will be held.

-You can find your nearest, or any, register office by searching the Direct.gov map.
+You can find your nearest, or any, register office on GOV.UK (external website).

 Making an appointment